Acapulco: 20th century

 During the 1960s and 1970s, new hotel resorts were built, and accommodation and transport were made cheaper.
 It was no longer necessary to be a millionaire to spend a holiday in Acapulco; the foreign and Mexican middle class could now afford to travel here.
 However, as more hotels were built in the south part of the bay, the old hotels of the 1950s lost their grandeur.
 For the 1968 Summer Olympics in neighboring Mexico City, Acapulco hosted the sailing (then yachting) events.

 In the 1970s, there was a significant expansion of the port.

 The Miss Universe 1978 pageant took place in the city.
 In 1983, singer-songwriter Juan Gabriel wrote the song "Amor eterno", which pays homage to Acapulco.
 The song was first and most famously recorded by Rocío Dúrcal.
 Additionally, Acapulco is the hometown of actress, singer, and comedian Aída Pierce, who found fame during the 1980s, 1990s and the first decade of the 21st century.

-The tollway known as the Ruta del Sol was built during the 1990s, crossing the mountains between Mexico City and Acapulco.
-The journey takes only about three-and-a-half hours, making Acapulco a favorite weekend destination for Mexico City inhabitants.
-It was in that time period that the economic impact of Acapulco as a tourist destination increased positively, and as a result new types of services emerged, such as the Colegio Nautilus.
-This educational project, backed by the state government, was created for the families of local and foreign investors and businessmen living in Acapulco who were in need of a bilingual and international education for their children.
+Construction of the Cuernavaca–Acapulco section of Federal Highway 95D, commonly known as the Autopista del Sol, began in 1989 and was completed and inaugurated in 1993.
+Together with the Mexico City–Cuernavaca motorway, it substantially shortened the journey between Mexico City and Acapulco and helped establish Acapulco as a popular weekend destination for residents of the capital.

 The port continued to grow and in 1996, a new private company, API Acapulco, was created to manage operations.
 This consolidated operations and now Acapulco is the major port for car exports to the Pacific.

 The city was devastated by Hurricane Pauline in 1997.
 The storm stranded tourists and left more than 100 dead in the city.
 Most of the victims were from the shantytowns built on steep hillsides that surround the city.
 Other victims were swept away by the winds and waves.
 The main road, Avenida Costera, became a fast-moving river of sludge 3 ft in depth.